-Three years ago, Patrick Kell, then executive director of Vermont Mountain Biking Association (VMBA), led a $150,000 effort, fueled by manual labor from the Vermont Youth Conservation Corps, to build a 10-mile single-track scenic loop that starts at Silver Lake (1.6 miles up a logging road), climbs the Chandler Ridge overlooking Lake Dunmore, and rides that ridge for 3.5 miles of beautiful, undulating terrain before dropping through rocky hillsides and onto the botanically diverse Leicester Hollow trail, which climbs a gentle 3 miles back to Silver Lake.
+Seven years ago, Patrick Kell, then executive director of Vermont Mountain Biking Association (VMBA), led a $150,000 effort, fueled by manual labor from the Vermont Youth Conservation Corps, to build a 10-mile single-track scenic loop that starts at Silver Lake (1.6 miles up a logging road), climbs the Chandler Ridge overlooking Lake Dunmore, and rides that ridge for 3.5 miles of beautiful, undulating terrain before dropping through rocky hillsides and onto the botanically diverse Leicester Hollow trail, which climbs a gentle 3 miles back to Silver Lake.

 Since then, maps of available mountain biking in the region have been helping savvy bikers discover the charms of the region, which are as diverse, if not more so, than any mountain biking region of the state.

 In 2014, crews finished work on a 7.6-mile section of the Oak Ridge Trail, off of Route 125 (which goes over Middlebury Gap) to Mount Moosalamoo, which connects a loose system of mountain biking trails that span the Moosalamoo NRA from Route 125 to Route 73 (the road over Brandon Gap).
 Seven miles in, Blueberry Hill Inn sits in the heart of a lot of riding, hiking, birding and camping — a respite in what is otherwise a fairly uninhabited area.